 Tires with low or no tread are a safety hazard.
-They take away your tires ability to grab traction on the road, which can cause a major accident.
-Low tread tires are also prone to burst while your driving, another major source of highway trauma.
+They take away your tires' ability to grab traction on the road, which can cause a major accident.
+Low-tread tires are also prone to burst while you're driving, another major source of highway trauma.

 As we all know, traffic accidents don't just cost us extra travel time, they cost us lives.
 Even if an accident doesn't kill or seriously injure you or your loved ones, it still costs a ton to cover vehicle repairs.
 And that doesn't include the price for any public services or property damage.
 Let's just say that way too many folks try to make their tires last as long as possible, and reach too far into the danger zone by allowing their tires to lose most of their tread before getting replaced.

 Save yourself from such a mess, and keep track of your tire tread.
-You can easily monitor your tires for tread wear, using only a penny.
-The video to the right will show you how to do it, and you get the bonus of a great YouTube entertainer who shares extra tire tips!
+You can easily monitor your tires for tread wear using only a penny.
+The video above will show you how to do it, and you get the bonus of a great YouTube entertainer who shares extra tire tips!

 3. Unexplained Bad Mileage

 Most people are surprised when I inform them that worn out tires can cost them in gas mileage.
 It's true, and it's worse than you'd imagine.
-A vehicle that might be rated to get 30 mpg in fair condition, might only get 25 mpg with tires that are just a little low on air.
+A vehicle that might be rated to get 30 mpg in fair condition might only get 25 mpg with tires that are just a little low on air.
 In fact, you might not even notice your tires are low on air unless you regularly check them with a gauge.
 They'll look perfectly normal to the average driver.
-Though don't kid yourself.
+Don't kid yourself, though.
 If they aren't in optimal shape, you're losing at the pump.

 4. Tire "Bumps"